stackmob-bot/stackmob-java-client-sdk/README.md

 # Stackmob Java Client SDK

-With the StackMob Java Client SDK, you can integrate your StackMob application into any Java / JVM compatible codebase.
+With the StackMob Java Client SDK, you can integrate your StackMob application into any Java / JVM application.

 Here are some example usages: